naftali100/async_tgbot/README.md

 you can give it any name you want (accept the handler class methods). the name can control when the handler is activating.

-handler accepts 3 paramter
+handler accepts 3 parameter

-- function (named func): the function to run when handler activated. accept Update instance as paramter.
+- function (named func): the function to run when handler activated. accept Update instance as parameter.
-- filter: string, array or function that determine whether the handler should run or not. accept Update instance as paramter.
+- filter: string, array or function that determine whether the handler should run or not. accept Update instance as parameter.
-- last: if true and handler is activated, the handler will be the last handler to run in corrent request.
+- last: if true and handler is activated, the handler will be the last handler to run in current request.

-you can pass the parametrs by order (function, filter, last) or by name `$handler->on_message(filter: "blabal", func: fn($u) => $u->reply("blablabl"));`
+you can pass the parameters by order (function, filter, last) or by name `$handler->on_message(filter: "blabal", func: fn($u) => $u->reply("blablabl"));`

 #### special handlers names
 this list of handler can accept also string or array filters. any other handler should filter with function

-- on_upadte: activates on every update. accepts update type/s as filter (message, callback_query, etc).
+- on_update: activates on every update. accepts update type/s as filter (message, callback_query, etc).
 - on_message: activates on 'message' updates. accept message/s as filter (/start, menu, word, test, etc).
-- on_cbq: activates on 'callback_quesy' updates. accept text to match callback_data as filter.
+- on_cbq: activates on 'callback_query' updates. accept text to match callback_data as filter.
-- on_file: activates when there is file in the request (no metter whet update type). accept file type/s as filter (photo, audio, etc).
+- on_file: activates when there is file in the request (no matter what update type). accept file type/s as filter (photo, audio, etc).

 ### Config
-you can config varios things see src/config.php file. can be set in json file and load using `load` method as shown above.
+you can config various things see src/config.php file. can be set in json file and load using `load` method as shown above.

 ### Update
 All bot api method and some more in this class. instance of this class is passed to the handlers.